Returning to TERA, or just hit 60?

 Here you’ll be able to purchase the new crystals for armor, weapon and accessories.
 You’ll also be able to purchase other things, feel free to have a look.

 So you should be in a set of Idoneal gear with crystals and have some Master Glyphs.
 Your item level should be more than 355, which is enough to queue for Kalivan’s Challenge, Channelworks and Demokron Factory (Normal).
-Pick up the “Raider’s Challenge” story quest in Highwatch, and let’s get ready to tackle the first dungeons.
+First, pick up the “Raider’s Challenge” story quest in Highwatch, and let’s get ready to tackle the first dungeons.

 Brooch and Innerwear